-Using different NPC drippers
+Using different on-line NPC drippers

-We now consider a method of using different NPC (non pressure compensating) drippers for the irrigation application so that dripper discharge remains largely unaffected by changes in pressure.
-NPC drippers are usually available with flow rates of 2 L/H, 4 L/H and 8 L/H (at a pressure of 100 kPa).
+We now consider a method of using different on-line NPC (non pressure compensating) drippers for the irrigation application so that dripper discharge remains largely unaffected by changes in pressure.
+Online NPC drippers are usually available with flow rates of 2 L/H, 4 L/H and 8 L/H (at a pressure of 100 kPa).
 Suppose that a combination of these drippers is used for the irrigation application (including the control dripper).
 Provided that all drippers have the same emitter discharge exponent (see the manufacturer's specifications), that all drippers are at approximately the same level, and that variations in pressure within the zone due to frictional head loss are negligible, then the Terracotta Irrigation Controller ensures that the volume of water discharged by an irrigation dripper during the irrigation event remains approximately constant within the manufacturer's recommended pressure range.
 For example, a dripper discharge of 1076 ml occurs when the gap between the upper and lower discs is 24 mm, the control dripper is 2 L/H (at 100 kPa) and the irrigation drippers are 8 L/H (at 100 kPa).

-The control volume for the Terracotta Irrigation Controller for Latching Solenoids is in the range 77 ml to 300 ml.
-This means that you may be unable to avoid using a fractional dripper to obtain a satisfactory discharge from each dripper during the irrigation event.
 The control volume for the Large Terracotta Irrigation Controller for Latching Solenoids is in the range 400 ml to 2300 ml.
-This means that you may be able to avoid using a fractional dripper by using the Large Terracotta Irrigation Controller instead of the Terracotta Irrigation Controller.
+This means that you may be able to avoid using a fractional dripper and still obtain a satisfactory discharge from each dripper during the irrigation event.